-Nonetheless, in or around February 2009, Chang and GTSI's General Manager and co-owner, Leping Huang, who is Chang's wife, arranged for two engineers to travel from the United States to Chongqing, China to meet representatives from the 24th Research Institute regarding the design and specifications of the ADCs.
-Subsequently, Chang continued to meet and correspond with representatives from the 24th Research Institute regarding the design and specifications of the ADCs.
-During those meetings, GTSI agreed to conditions and goals for the ADC projects, and on or about March 2, 2009, the 24th Research Institute agreed to pay \$1 million for the 8-Bit ADC and 14-Bit ADC technologies.
-On or about May 15, 2009, GTSI signed a formal contract with a representative of the 24th Research Institute.
-Under the terms of the contract, GTSI agreed to transfer and sell the design and testing technologies for the 8-Bit and 14-Bit ADCs and agreed to guide the 24th Research Institute to complete the system design, circuit design, and layout design of the 8-Bit and 14-Bit ADCs.
+In or around February 2009, Chang took questions from the 24th Research Institute for the engineering consultants, who had returned to the United States.
+Chang then forwarded the questions and information from the 24th Research Institute to the engineering consultants.
+On or about March 2, 2009, Chang informed the engineering consultants that the 24th Research Institute agreed to pay \$1 million for the 8-Bit ADC and 14-Bit ADC technologies.
+On or about May 15, 2009, GTSI signed a formal contract with the 24th Research Institute.
+Under the terms of the contract, which was negotiated by Chang, GTSI agreed to sell and transfer the design and testing technologies for the 8-Bit ADC and 14-Bit ADC to the 24th Research Institute, and agreed to guide the 24th Research Institute to complete the system design, circuit design, and layout design of the 8-Bit ADC and 14-Bit ADC.
 GTSI also agreed to provide technical guidance on test system development and satisfy the 24th Research Institute's technical parameter requirements for the ADCs.